raffaelladevita/clas12-timeline/qa-physics/README.md

       charge, you may have assumed here that the recharge option was ON, when actually it was OFF and needs to be ON
 * `../bin/run-monitoring.sh`: runs `monitorRead.groovy` on DSTs using `slurm`
+  * **IMPORTANT**: call this first with the `--check-cache` option to make sure that ALL required DST files are cached; if all files are on `/cache`, you may proceed, removing the `--check-cache` option
   * wait for `slurm` jobs to finish
   * inspect error logs (_e.g._, `../bin/error-print.sh`) to make sure all jobs ran successfully
 * `../bin/run-physics-timelines.sh $dataset`, which does the following: